 Even if the file uploading is suspended, the remaining files can be uploaded on Upload Scenario Result screen for Cloud Connection.

 Upload Progress Bar

-11.2 GPS
+11.2 GPS/GNSS

-GPS application logs NMEA format data received from the GPS receiver.
+GPS/GNSS application logs NMEA format data received from the GPS receiver or the GNSS receiver.
 According to the NMEA format data, the locations of satellite are displayed on the chart.